February 11, 2021

 #2: Shoppers are eager to try new things more than ever.
 Since the pandemic began, the majority of consumers tapped into new shopping behaviors and do not intend to stop these explorations in the near future.
+This is also one of the reasons for proliferation of innovative technologies like VR and computer vision in retail.
 On the downside, consumers are less willing to stay loyal to brands if they do not meet their requirements, and are more likely to switch retailers without a second thought.

 #3: Some newly-acquired consumer habits will stick even post-pandemic.
 As they got a taste for the variety of exciting and time-saving shopping, payment and delivery options, consumers of all generations will continue to rely on online retail even after the pandemic subsides.

 #4: Value for money remains the key purchasing driver.
-While price will play the biggest role in customers’ purchasing decisions amid the global economic uncertainty, factors like shopping convenience and the availability of goods, both online and in-store, will also prove to be important considerations.
+While price will play the biggest role in customers’ purchasing decisions amid the global economic uncertainty, factors like shopping convenience and the availability of embedded finance will also prove to be important considerations.

 #5: Mobile will gain an unprecedented prominence in online and offline retail.
-Smartphone-based online sales are to outpace desktop ones as more consumers grow to appreciate the convenience and excitement of today’s m-commerce, while mobile payments will soar due to their ease-of-use in offline retail.
+Smartphone-based online sales (including purchases made via virtual stores) are to outpace desktop ones as more consumers grow to appreciate the convenience and excitement of today’s m-commerce, while mobile payments will soar due to their ease-of-use in offline retail.